 You need to keep the humidity in the enclosure between 60 to 70 percent as well as provide a water dish large enough for the snake to fully submerge in, as they like to soak.
 Because of the humidity requirements, yellow anacondas tend to do best in PVC enclosures.
 Aquariums generally have screen tops which let far too much humidity escape and means you’ll either constantly be misting or you will have to invest in an automatic mister to ensure proper humidity levels, as improper humidity can cause respiratory disease and difficulty with shed.
 A word of warning in regards to your water bowl; be prepared for constant water changes.
 Yellow anacondas like to defecate and urinate in their water dishes so it’s very important to be diligent with water changes.
 Practice proper disinfecting methods to ensure your snake doesn’t get mouth rot or any other bacterial infections.
 To guarantee proper humidity, purchase a hygrometer.

-In regards to substrate, newspaper or butchers paper work the best.
+In regards to snake substrate, newspaper or butchers paper work the best.

-This snake does not require any special UV lighting, although you may want to use a sunlight bulb on them during the day on a 12/12 timer to simulate natural conditions and promote basking.
+This snake does not require any special UV lighting, although you may want to use a sunlight bulb, like the Exo Terra Solar Glo, on them during the day on a 12/12 timer to simulate natural conditions and promote basking.
+You can use a reptile timer for light cycles.
 We personally do and it also provides a beautiful light to admire your snake in.

-As a neonate, you may want to use a hide in their enclosure.
-However hides promote evasive behavior, which is fine with smaller species, but with large species it can cause large problems later on.
+As a neonate, you may want to use a reptile hide in their enclosure as a snake habitat product.
+However, hides promote evasive behavior, which is fine with smaller species, but with large species it can cause large problems later on.
 It’s best to quickly lose the hide to promote confidence in your snake because the last thing you need is to have a skittish 10 foot, 50 pound snake trying desperately to get away from you every time you need to clean their enclosure.

 Make sure to spot clean any waste product immediately and sanitize the enclosure to avoid any issues with bacterial infections.